Informing the public about the Federal Reserve

-- What does the Federal Open Market Committee mean by "monetary policy normalization"?
+- What does the Federal Reserve mean when it says monetary policy remains "accommodative"?

 - How will the Federal Reserve ensure that the size of its balance sheet won’t lead to excessive inflation?

 - How does the Federal Reserve's buying and selling of securities relate to the borrowing decisions of the federal government?

 - How does monetary policy influence inflation and employment?

 - What are the Federal Reserve's objectives in conducting monetary policy?

 - What is the money supply?
 Is it important?

 - What is the difference between monetary policy and fiscal policy, and how are they related?